Last Updated: September 29, 2024

 Other Ventures

-Questlove has released a number of memoirs and books over the years, starting with 2013's "Mo Meta Blues: The World According to Questlove."
+Questlove has released several memoirs and books over the years, starting with 2013's "Mo Meta Blues: The World According to Questlove."
 That year, he also released the book "Soul Train: The Music, Dance, and Style of a Generation."
 His third book, "Something to Food About: Exploring Creativity with Innovative Chefs," was released in 2016.
 That year, Thompson launched a weekly radio show.
 He has also been featured in various podcasts.

 Brand Endorsements